LivHed/joel-adrian/README.md

 * As a fan of Joel Adrian I want to look at pictures and videos of him, so I can get to know more about him.
 I also want to find out where I can follow him on social media.

 ### Wireframes
 The wireframes I did as a part of the design process are saved as pdf documents and kept in a separate folder in this project, which is called **wireframe**.
 One is designed for desktop view and the other for mobile view.
-I worked with the wireframes in Balsamic. **Can I link directly here in the text to the wireframe directory?**
+[Check them out here](https://github.com/LivHed/joel-adrian/tree/master/wireframe).
+I worked with the wireframes in Balsamic.
-(This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.)

 ## Features
-(In this section, you should go over the different parts of your project, and describe each in a sentence or so.)
 ### Existing Features
-(Feature 1 - allows users X to achieve Y, by having them fill out Z)
 * The About me page is the landing page and gives a short introduction to Joel Adrian.
 * The My work page shows Joels resume directly on the page to be easily overviewed before you possibly want to download it.
 Under it it´s also possible to click on an icon to be able to download it.
 Underneath the resume area it´s also possible to click on another icon to get to Joel Adrians IMDB page.
 * The Videos page include three videos that shows what kind of stunts Joel is able to to and clips from movies.